Loloppe/BeatSaber_NoteMovementFix/README.md

 # BeatSaber_NoteMovementFix

-Features (All those features modify gameplay ìn a way or another.
+Features (All those features modify gameplay in a way or another.
 Using this plugin is at your own risk if you decide to upload scores with it):
 - Disable NJS Cheesing
 - Disable Look Ahead
 - Instant Note Rotation